Thank you for your interest in Woodlea.

 Gas supply has now been commissioned at Woodlea and is ready for connection.

 Will I have access to the NBN from day one?

-NBN optic fibre is live at Woodlea and agreements are in place for supply of Precincts 1 and 2.
-NBN usually reticulates fibre on a per stage basis 17 weeks after completion of civil construction, in readiness for first residents in a stage.
+NBN optic fibre is live at Woodlea and agreements are in place for supply of all stages sold and currently selling.
+NBN usually reticulates fibre on a per stage basis within 17 weeks after completion of civil construction, in readiness for first residents in a stage.
 Timing of reticulation and availability to connect remains subject to NBN Co control.

 What do I need to do to connect to the NBN?